Tom Wright (bishop of East Carolina): Ordained ministry

 Wright was ordained to the diaconate in 1929 and to the priesthood in 1930.
 He was in charge of Trinity Church in Lumberton, North Carolina, between 1929 and 1930, and later assistant at the Chapel of the Cross in Chapel Hill, North Carolina, from 1931 to 1932.
 Subsequently, he was also chaplain at the University of North Carolina, until becoming national acting secretary of college work of the Episcopal Church in 1933.
 In 1934, he became chaplain at the Virginia Military Institute and subsequently chaplain at Washington and Lee University and rector of Robert E. Lee Memorial Church in Lexington, Virginia, three posts he retained till 1941.
 He became Dean of Grace Cathedral in San Francisco in 1941, until resigning to accept the post of rector of St Mark's Church in San Antonio, Texas, in 1943.

 Bishop

-Wright was elected bishop on May 24, 1945, and consecrated on October 5, 1945, at St James' Church in Wilmington, North Carolina, by Presiding Bishop Henry St. George Tucker.
+Wright was elected bishop on May 24, 1945, and consecrated on October 5, 1945, at St James' Church in Wilmington, North Carolina, with Presiding Bishop Henry St. George Tucker as chief consecrator.
 He retired on December 31, 1973.